siddhesh-c-patil/InsightBoard-Excel/README.md

-#InsightBoard - Excel Data Analysis Project
+InsightBoard - Excel Data Analysis Project

 InsightBoard is a portfolio project built using Microsoft Excel, based on a sample company’s dataset.
 The aim of the project is to perform data analysis using Excel features such as Pivot Tables, Pivot Charts, and Slicers, and to visualize key business insights through an interactive dashboard.

-#Project Overview
-Steps involved to build this project
+# PROJECT OVERVIEW - Steps involved to build this project

 STEP 1: Data Cleaning and Preparation